 With all we faced in 2015, we are led more and more to live on purpose.
-This means to be aware of each moment, to seize each opportunity, and to make deliberate decisions that line up with our goals and lifestyle.
+This means being aware of each moment, seizing each opportunity, and making deliberate decisions that align with our goals and lifestyle.
 The reality is this is easier said than done.
 Surprising, huh?

 If you subscribe to our newsletter, then you know about some of the situations we passed through in 2015.
-We lost jobs, the family made decisions which forced us to have to leave the family farm, and this caused us to make a life altering move.
+We lost jobs, and the family made decisions that forced us to have to leave the family farm, and this caused us to make a life-altering move.
 We moved from the Deep South to northwest Idaho.
-Yep, this southern born and bred girl is now in the mountains of Idaho and I’m loving it!
+Yep, this southern-born and bred girl is now in the mountains of Idaho and I’m loving it!

 Our journey has led us to a simple life.
 A life of living on purpose.
-I guess a more recognized idea is living the simple life.
+I guess a more recognized idea is living a simple life.
 But what does this really mean?

 Does it mean living isolated from the rest of the world?
 Is it free of electricity?
 Free of conveniences or technology?
 Well, no.

 Each of us has to decide what a simple life would be for our family.
 For us, it’s free of debt (a work in progress to be achieved this year!), not being tied to the grid (any public utilities), and not depending on others for our food and water (almost there).
 We want to be as self-sufficient as we can and enjoy the freedom it brings.

 What would a simple life be to you?
 Eliminating or cutting down stress?
 Decluttering your home.
 Going after that dream job?
 Moving to the location you’ve always wanted to be in?
 Have a garden?
 Raising your own meat animals?
 Just what would make you feel you’ve achieved living a simple life?